Perodua Rusa

 The Perodua Rusa is a cab over microvan manufactured by the Malaysian automaker Perodua between 1996 and 2007, and based on the Daihatsu Zebra.
 Launched on March 6, 1996, the Rusa is the first van model to be produced by a Malaysian automotive company.
-The original model received a 1.3-litre engine, followed by the 1.6-litre model on 14 May 1997.
+The original model received a 1.3-litre engine, complemented by a 1.6-litre model in May 1997.